 The charging infrastructure built from Siemens products includes a demonstration of smart charging for electric vehicles: The vehicle’s charging capacity can be influenced during the charging process, and in conjunction with the microgrid controller, it can be accessed to optimize peak loads for the entire grid.
 The electromobility charging infrastructure also features a modular busbar solution (TOB-Charge) for use in garages.
 The charging infrastructure can therefore grow organically as electromobility advances.

 Thanks to its many years of expertise and experience Siemens has accumulated in the areas of building management and power grids, the Microgrid Campus created by Siemens Austria impressively demonstrates the performance and benefits of microgrid solutions, including electromobility, in real-life operation.
 The results of data analyses of the key components are shown on a display interface.
 “The photovoltaic panels currently incorporated into the project offer peak output of 312 kWp, and thanks to their conservation of about 100 metric tons of CO2 per year, they substantially reduce our company’s carbon footprint,” says Pollhammer, highlighting an important sustainability aspect.

 5G technology for communications in the microgrid

-In addition to the specific features of the project described above, the planned pilot installation for communication between the microgrid assets is also noteworthy.
-It will use a Pre5G campus network, which means that a dedicated frequency range will be available for microgrid communications.
+In addition to the specific features of the project described above, the pilot installation for communication between the microgrid assets is also noteworthy.
+It uses a Pre5G campus network, which means that a dedicated frequency range is available for microgrid communications.
 Information can therefore be safely exchanged between the controllers and the tags or charging points with a guaranteed data rate and short delays.
 “Working with our partners Nokia and A1, we’re showing how microgrids will leverage the benefits of 5G technology in the future and how they can be implemented with minimum overhead wiring and short transmission times,” says Brandauer.

 Picture credits: Siemens AG